pion/example-webrtc-applications/ebiten-game/README.md

 You can have a client running on the browser and one running on a desktop and they can talk to each other, provided they are connected to the same signaling server

 Requires the signaling server to be running.
-To do go, just go inside the folder /signaling-server and do ``go run .``
+To do so, just go inside the folder /signaling-server and do ``go run .``

 you can then run the game by going in /game and doing either